dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 ```
 {% endsolution %}

+{% aside 'onValidate' %}
+You may have noticed that we created `ValidatedTextInput` with an `onValidate` property, but we have yet to use it.
+This will become important in the next few steps by allowing us to have greater control over when validation occurs.
+For now, just treat it as a placeholder.
+{% endaside %}

 {% instruction 'Use `ValidatedTextInput` within `WorkerForm`' %}

-Now that `ValidatedTextInput` exists, let's swap it with `TextInput` in `WorkerForm`, and write some error message text while we're at it:
+Now that `ValidatedTextInput` exists, let's import it and swap it with `TextInput` in `WorkerForm`, and write some error message text while we're at it:

+**Import block**
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:1-7 %}

+**Inside render()**
-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:75-115 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:74-114 %}

 {% task 'Create `onFormValidate` method separate from `onFormInput`' %}